eubanksd55/CS1-Practice/README.md

 Quite a massive data set, but missing a lot of information (empty cells) as well.
 Using Pandas we slice the data down to get a sense of the features available:

 ### Indicators
+The 345 unique indicators were arranged into a subset of the data: